How to Skip the 6-Month Pricing Plateau at $40K–$70K: The Early Reset That Adds $15K–$25K Monthly

 This is normal founder anxiety, not a market signal.

-Remember, you researched market rates. $3,500 is the market rate.
-If one client can’t pay it, they were never your ideal client.
-The clients who can pay the market rate will pay it.
+Remember, you already researched market rates and confirmed $3,500 is standard.
+If one client can’t pay it, they were never your ideal client, and the clients who can pay market will.

 Early Price Reset Roadmap: Week 1 To Month 6 Implementation Plan